 When chicken has cooked through, remove chicken and vegetables from heat.
 Let the chicken rest for a few minutes before slicing thinly.

 Preheat oven to 450°F. Line two baking sheets with parchment paper if desired.

-Bake at 450 for 15 minutes, flipping once or until the chicken is fully cooked and veggies have a little char on them.
-Serve immediately on tortillas.
+Bake at 450 for 15 minutes, flipping once, or until the chicken is fully cooked.

 Serve immediately with warm tortillas.